Be the architect of your educational experience at Brown.

 Admission and financial aid

 Applicants use the Common Application to apply to the undergraduate College as a whole rather than to the School of Engineering or any science department.
-Testing requirements include the SAT and two SAT Subject Tests or the ACT (with Writing).
 On-campus housing is guaranteed for all four years.
 If you still have questions, please contact us.
 We will happily connect you with faculty and administrators for more information.

 • Applied Mathematics